You might not think it, but a cat can be a great outdoor adventure buddy. Check out the best cat breeds for outdoor enthusiasts.

-You should also plan to have your cat share your tent if you are going to be doing some camping, so bring along a soft blanket or a cozy cat bed to keep your kitty warm on a cool summer's eve.
+You should also plan to have your cat share your tent if you are going camping, so bring a soft blanket or a cozy cat bed to keep your kitty warm on a cool summer's eve.

 Not every cat is going to get comfortable with a cat harness and leash.
-In this case, or if your adventure is just a little too strenuous for your cat, then a pet backpack carrier might be the best solution.
+In this case, or if your adventure is just a little too strenuous for your cat, then a cat backpack for hiking might be the best solution.

 Is Your Cat an Adventure Cat?

 When you think of a companion animal, you might think of a dog first, but your cat might be just as excited and capable of joining you on some of your favourite outdoor adventures.
-They enjoy travelling and exploring new places and, despite what you might think, cats are very trainable.
+They enjoy travelling and exploring new places, and cats are very trainable despite what you might think.

-If you are in the process of choosing a new cat to be part of your family, then these twelve active cat breeds should be on your list.
+If you are choosing a new cat to be part of your family, these twelve active cat breeds should be on your list.

 Let your cat practice at a slow pace until she gets used to the new activity, and don't forget to reward her with high-value cat treats for every accomplishment.